 Interactive Process / Reasonable Accommodation

-In accordance with University Policy PPM 81 and the Americans with Disability Act the Interactive Process is an ongoing dialogue between the employee and appropriate representatives of the University about possible options for reasonably accommodating an employee’s disability.
+In accordance with University Policy PPSM 81, the Interactive Process is an ongoing dialogue between the employee and appropriate representatives of the University about possible options for reasonable accommodations.

 The Interactive Process is initiated by the University when there is an awareness of a disability and a concern regarding the employee’s ability to perform the essential functions of their position.
 This can be before an employee returns to work (i.e. release to return to work with restrictions, workers’ compensation etc.).